aas-core-works/aas-core3.0rc02-csharp/doc/source/getting_started/xmlize.md

 [Xmlization.Deserialize]: ../api/AasCore.Aas3_0_RC02.Xmlization.Deserialize.yml
 [System.Xml.XmlReader]: https://docs.microsoft.com/en-us/dotnet/api/system.xml.xmlreader

+The methods `*From` from [Xmlization.Deserialize] expect the reader to already point to the XML element of the instance.
+If you have non-content fields, such as an XML declaration, you have to invoke [System.Xml.Xml.XmlReader.MoveToContent] first.

+[System.Xml.XmlReader.MoveToContent]: https://docs.microsoft.com/en-us/dotnet/api/system.xml.xmlreader.movetocontent

 Here is a snippet which parses XML as text and then de-serializes it into an instance of [Environment]:

 ```cs